Pull to refresh

 For 33 years, a mercury-based ceramic held the record for superconductivity at normal atmospheric pressure: 133 Kelvin, set in 1993.
 Physicists at the University of Houston just pushed that mark 18 degrees higher.

 Ching-Wu Chu and Liangzi Deng used a pressure-quench technique to lock a high-pressure superconducting state into the same mercury cuprate after the squeezing stopped.
 Their result, published in the Proceedings of the National Academy of Sciences, opens a path toward materials that could carry current without loss in ordinary conditions.
-The temperature still requires deep cooling, but every degree gained shrinks the cost of getting there.
+The temperature still requires deep cooling, but every degree cuts costs.

 Why it matters